I'm interested in working. Can VR help me?

 What additional information would assist me at the meeting?

-To speed up the decision process, your counselor may ask for any of the following forms:
+To speed up the decision process, your counselor may ask for

-- medical and/or behavioral health records
+- medical and/or behavioral health records;

-- psychological/educational testing records
+- psychological/educational testing records;

-- and/or Individual Education Plan (IEP)
+- education transcripts and/or Individual Education Plans (IEP); or

 How do I get started?

 For more information or to apply for services, contact one of VR’s 24 district offices in Missouri, or call 1-877-222-8963 toll free to find the office in your area.
 You can either set up an appointment or just walk in.
 Due to restricted funding, Missouri Vocational Rehabilitation is unable to provide services to all individuals with disabilities at this time.
 A statewide Order of Selection has been implemented, and individuals will be served on the basis of the severity of their disability.

 The Vocational Rehabilitation (VR) and Supported Employment (SE) programs are funded, in part, with federal grant funds awarded by the Department of Education.
 In FFY 2021, the agency received $64,569,784 in federal grant funding and $17,475,685 of state funds for VR services.
 Total VR funding of $82,045,469 is comprised of 78.7% federal monies and 21.3% of state matching funds.
 In FFY 2021, the agency received $270,888 in federal grant funding and $14,257 of state funds for SE services.
 Total SE funding from this award is $285,145 comprised of 95% federal monies and 5% state matching funds.